Storj/metadisk-client-python/README.md

 This library lets you talk with the Metadisk API from Python 2.*.
 It offers both asynchronous callback-based programming and synchronous (blocking style.)

-For Python 3 links to a requests-based API will be added soon.
+For Python 3 there is a requests-based API available here: https://github.com/hwkns/metadisk-python-sdk

 ### To do:
 * Finish download code